Claude Code and builder-marketer workflowsPlatformApril 23, 202612 min read

 Daniel Martin

-Inc. 5000 Honoree and founder behind AgentSEO and Joy Technologies.
+Inc. 5000 Honoree and cofounder of AgentSEO and Joy Technologies.
 Daniel has helped 600+ B2B companies grow through search and now writes about practical SEO infrastructure for AI agents, MCP workflows, and REST-first execution systems.

 Continue this path